Bonded Carrier Vs. Non-Bonded Carrier

 The process to become a bonded carrier is more in-depth than the non-bonded application.
 This is because carriers must work with an approved surety company to initiate the bond application process.
 Again, the carrier must post financial security of $5,000 - $25,000.
 These applications must include company financials due to a review process.

-Wee recommend that carriers review the CBSA Guidelines: Highway Carrier Code Application Process on the CBSA website as it is a clear guide.
-As a result of a carrier submitting a properly completed application with all applicable documentation, the carrier should receive their bonded carrier code within 3 business days.
-CBSA reviews applications on a first come first serve basis and "rush" requests are not permitted.
+We recommend that carriers review the CBSA Guidelines: Highway Carrier Code Application Process on the CBSA website, as it is a clear guide.
+As a result of a carrier submitting a properly completed application with all applicable documentation, the carrier should receive its bonded carrier code within three business days.
+CBSA reviews applications on a first come, first serve basis, and "rush" requests are prohibited.

 Need Help With Your Bonded Carrier Code Application?
 Contact Us For Help Here